nodegit/nodegit/README.md

 **Stable (libgit2@v0.27.0): 0.27.0**

+> Not compatible with node 10, at the moment.
+[We're working on it](https://github.com/nodegit/nodegit/issues/1490).

 ## Have a problem?
 Come chat with us! ##

 Visit [slack.libgit2.org](http://slack.libgit2.org/) to sign up, then join us in #nodegit.